FRC-3637-Daleks/Scouting-App-Remastered-2023/db/setup-README.md

 ```
 to relieve yourself of the mysql terminal.

 That should be it!
 The user `dalek` now has all privileges and now you should be able to execute the python scripts with ease!

 ## Part 3.3: Actually Creating the Database

-To create the database, first cd into the database directory, aptly named db.
+To create the database, first `cd` into the database directory, aptly named db.
 Once there run this command to run the python scripts.
-Note that the first one that should be ran is `setup-database.py`, then `database.py` respectively.
+Note that the first one that should be ran is `setup-database.py`, then `create-tables.py` respectively.
 ```
 $ python3 setup-database.py
 ```
 This should spit out the current databases into the terminal.
-There should be one titled `scouting`.
+There should be one titled `Scouting`.

 # Part 4: Creating Tables

-To create a table, just run the `tables.py` script by typing into a terminal
+To create a table, just run the `create-tables.py` script by typing into a terminal
 ```
-$ python3 tables.py
+$ python3 create-tables.py
 ```
 to run the script and create the tables.
+All of the output within the terminal should say OK or some derivitive of it.